NVIDIA/cccl/docs/libcudacxx/ptx/examples/device_tensormap_initialization.rst

 3. Modify the tensor map in shared memory using :ref:`tensormap.replace
    <libcudacxx-ptx-instructions-tensormap-replace>`.
 This instruction can be
-   used to modify any field of the tensor map, including the base addres, size, stride, etc.
+   used to modify any field of the tensor map, including the base address, size, stride, etc.

 4. Copy the tensor map from shared memory to global memory using the